Pumpkin Cheesecake Bars are a handheld version of a fall favorite, crowned with a buttery streusel topping.

 For the Cheesecake Filling

-1. Heat oven to 350°F. In large bowl, stir together cookie mix, graham cracker crumbs, cinnamon and pecans.
-Cut in butter, using pastry blender or fork, until mixture is crumbly.
-(I used my food processor) Reserve 1 cup mixture for topping.
-Press remaining mixture in bottom of ungreased 13x9-inch pan.
+- Heat oven to 350°F. In a large bowl, stir together cookie mix, graham cracker crumbs, cinnamon and pecans.
+Cut in butter, using a pastry blender or fork, until mixture is crumbly and looks like wet sand.
+(Or, use a food processor.)
+Reserve 1 cup mixture for topping.
+Press remaining mixture in bottom of ungreased 13×9-inch baking pan.
 Bake 10 minutes.
 Cool 10 minutes.

-2. Meanwhile, in large bowl, beat cream cheese and sugar with electric mixer on medium speed until smooth.
+- Meanwhile, in a large bowl, beat cream cheese and sugar with a hand mixer on medium speed until smooth.
 Add remaining filling ingredients; beat until well blended.
 Pour over warm cookie base.
 Sprinkle with reserved topping.

-3. Bake 35 to 40 minutes or until center is set.
+- Bake 35 to 40 minutes or until center is set.
 Cool 30 minutes.
-Refrigerate about 2 hours or until chilled.
+Cover and refrigerate at least 2 hours or until chilled.

-4. Before serving, drizzle with chocolate and caramel toppings.
-For bars, cut into 6 rows by 4 rows.
+- For bars, cut into 6 rows by 4 rows.
+Serve with dollops of whipped cream.
 Store covered in refrigerator.